Disabilities Hunting & Fishing Permit Information

 An Oregon Disabilities Hunting and Fishing Permit Holder May:

 - Hunt from a parked motor-propelled vehicle except on any public Rd or hwy.
 A public Rd is the entire right of way of any Rd over which the public has a right of use.
 Public Rds include, but are not limited to, Rd related structures that are in the right of way such as tunnels, bridges, or similar structures.
 Rds on federal, state, or local government lands are public Rds.
 Hunting from a parked motor vehicle is allowed on private land with the landowner’s permission and on public land where off-road travel is permitted.

 NOTE: FEDERAL MIGRATORY GAME BIRD EXCEPTION: No persons shall take migratory game birds from or by means, aid, or use of any motor vehicle, motor driven land conveyance, or aircraft of any kind, except that paraplegics and persons missing one or both legs may take from any stationary motor vehicle or stationary motor-driven land conveyance.

-For more information or to obtain an “Oregon Disabilities Hunting and Fishing Permit” application packet, please visit our website at www.odfw.com/resources/hunting/disability.
-Application packets are also available at the ODFW Salem Headquarters Office, full service offices, district offices, or by calling 503-947-6100.
+For more information or to obtain an “Oregon Disabilities Hunting and Fishing Permit” application packet, please visit our website at www.myodfw.com/articles/oregon-disabilities-hunting-and-fishing-permit-information.
+Application packets are also available at the ODFW Salem Headquarters Office, full service offices (Department of Fish & Wildlife), district offices, or by calling 503-947-6101.

 Please note: Permits are valid for five calendar years.
 To renew a permit, the holder must submit a new, updated application form.